 Artificial General Intelligence: Timeframes & Policy

 The 2017 meeting on AGI: Timeframes & Policy was initiated by the observation that some researchers’ timelines for AGI arrival were shortening and the perceived increased urgency for drafting potential policy responses to the related arrival scenarios.
 This report outlines participants’ timeline estimates for the achievement of Artificial General Intelligence and problems associated with arriving at timeline estimates.
 Rather than focusing on investigating exact timelines in more detail, it is more instructive to consider different high-risk scenarios caused by Artificial Intelligence.
-The main part of the report focuses on three high-risk scenarios, (1) cyber security, (2) near-term AI concerns, and (3) cooperation leading up to Artificial General Intelligence.
+The main part of the report focuses on three high-risk scenarios, (1) cybersecurity, (2) near-term AI concerns, and (3) cooperation leading up to Artificial General Intelligence.
 While some immediate recommendations for further investigation of potential policy responses were made, the meeting’s main intention was not to reach consensus on specific topics but to open up much-needed dialogue and avenues for cooperation on topics of high importance for policy considerations pertaining to Artificial Intelligence.

 Strategies for the Reduction of Catastrophic and Existential Risks